-Summer 2013 will be the eighth year for this prestigious program, which has been designed to stimulate community and creativity among a cohort of motivated Harvard undergraduates.
+Summer 2014 will be the ninth year for this prestigious program, which has been designed to stimulate community and creativity among a cohort of motivated Harvard undergraduates.

-The Program tentatively will run from June 10-August 16, 2013, and offers PRISE Fellows free lodging and a partial board plan.
+The Program tentatively will run from June 4-August 14, 2014, and offers PRISE Fellows free lodging and a partial board plan.
 While there typically is no stipend or research funding associated with the Program (individuals with little or no funding will receive a modest living allowance), participants who are financial aid recipients will be eligible to receive awards that compensate for their summer saving obligation.

 PRISE Fellows are expected to fully participate and contribute to the community of scholars in evening enrichment activities not associated with individual lab research throughout the term of the Program.
 While many activities are voluntary, other PRISE activities, especially those associated with Harvard faculty are mandatory for all fellows.
 Individuals who are taking summer school courses, who are preparing to take the summer MCAT, or who are engaged in full-time public service projects are not eligible to participate in PRISE.